khulnasoft/tracker/docs/docs/events/index.md

 * containers
 * misc

-This section documents all of the different events that Tracker exposes.
+This section documents all of the different events that Tracee exposes.

-## Configuring Tracker Events
+## Configuring Tracee Events

 Events are defined in the [Policy](../policies/index.md) YAML manifest.

 Tracing the `execve` events in a [policy](../policies/index.md):

 ```
-apiVersion: tracker.khulnasoft.com/v1beta1
+apiVersion: tracee.khulnasoft.com/v1beta1
 kind: Policy
 metadata:
 	name: sample-policy